hunterEdward98/Practice-Manager/README.md

 To Approve a user, simply change their access level from nothing to your desired role for that user.

+### Athletes And Events

+At access coach and higher, you also get the ability to add sets and swimmers.

+Sets will be an event that you want to record times and improvements for

 ## Athlete History

 Anyone with an access level of Athlete or above can search for an athlete.
 The result of typing is a dropdown that shrinks to only include results that match your text